ddc-java-14/recipe-retriever/docs/index.md

 ## Summary

-<i> Recipe Retriever </i> is a simple android app designed for anyone that wants to input different ingredients into the app and produce recipes to match.
+<i> Recipe Retriever </i> is a simple android app designed for anyone that wants to input different cuisine types into the app and produce recipes to select from.

 ## Intended users